GiacomoValliPhD/openhdemg/docs/about-us/complete-roadmap.md

 ### Development milestones

 The development milestones focus on advancing the framework's functionality, improving existing features, and introducing new algorithms and analysis techniques.
-These milestones aim to enhance the capabilities and performance of *openhdemg*, providing a more powerful and comprehensive tool for analyzing High-Density Electromyography (HD-EMG) recordings.
+These milestones aim to enhance the capabilities and performance of *openhdemg*, providing a more powerful and comprehensive tool for analyzing High-Density surface Electromyography (HDsEMG) recordings.

 **Going public** &nbsp; :fontawesome-solid-check: